jaxon-php/jaxon-website/pages/05.examples/02.advanced/05.autoload-disabled/page.en.md

 The directories registered with Jaxon are also registered with the autoloader.
 The one used here is [Keradus](https://github.com/keradus/Psr4Autoloader).

-The classes which are registered in this example are the same as in the [Register Namespaces](../namespaces) example.

 #### How it works

-Disable autoloading in the Jaxon library, and declare namespaces with the autoloader
+Disable autoloading in the Jaxon library, and declare namespaces with the autoloader.
+Register the classes in the namespaces [defined here](/examples/codes/namespace.html) with Jaxon.

 ```php
 $jaxon = jaxon();